 Got monks?
 We do, and we’re proud of it.

 Matthias P Hühn studied Management at Hannover University, holds an MPhil (Management, Economics, Politics) and an MLitt (Literature and Society) from St Andrews University and a PhD from St. Gallen University.
 He worked in banking and for Accenture as a strategy consultant before becoming a professor at a German public university.
 He is a reservist in the German armed forces.
 Professor Hühn has held positions and taught at universities around the world, including the University of Navarra, CEIBS, University of Witten/Herdecke, the British University of Egypt, and ESCP Europe.
 His research is on the philosophical foundations, epistemic and ethical, of management and economics.
-For his 2016 paper on management education he was awarded the Emerald Literati Award; he is a Review Editor for Frontiers in Organizational Psychology and an Associate Editor for Business Ethics: A European Review.
+For his 2016 paper on management education he was awarded the Emerald Literati Award; he serves as a Review Editor for Frontiers in Organizational Psychology, as a member of the Editorial Board of Philosophy of Management, and as an Associate Editor for Business Ethics: A European Review.